 He is a lifelong resident of the 19th Senate District, comprised of eastern Topeka and Shawnee County, western Douglas and Jefferson counties, and all of Osage County.

 Hensley is a 1975 graduate of Washburn University and holds a master’s degree in Special Education from Kansas State University.
-Outside of his legislative duties, he has been a public school teacher for 40 years, and is currently a U.S. Government teacher at his high school alma mater, Highland Park High School in Topeka.
+Outside of his legislative duties, he was a public school teacher for 43 years, before retiring in 2018 from his high school alma mater, Highland Park High School in Topeka.

 He and his wife Deborah live in Topeka.
-Their daughter, Katie, who is married to Jason Bivens, is an assistant principal in the Topeka school district.
-The Hensleys are proud grandparents to Katie and Jason’s three daughters, Brighton, Lily, and Parker.
+Their daughter, Katie, is an elementary principal in the Shawnee Heights school district.
+The Hensleys are proud grandparents to three granddaughters, Brighton, Lily, and Parker.